gogoprog/euccas.github.io/source/_posts/2017-06-26-facebook-infrastructure-streaming-video-engine-sve.md

 # Scalable

 - SVE was designed to prepare for overloads, such as handling the worldwide uploading "spike" on New Year's Eve (could be 3x video uploads).
 - Building a scalable system is relevant only when the system is **robust**.
-When the system gets overloaded, it must gracefully degrade.
+When the system gets overloaded, it must **gracefully degrade**.
 It cannot crash and burn.
 - Prepare for overload along two dimensions: at the pipeline level, and the task level.
 - Pipeline level, when uploads overwhelm the system:
   - Do not cache original videos in upload: Preprocessor stops caching original videos.
 Workers then need fetch videos from the original storage, not from preprocessor.
 The cost here is disk latency is added to the critical path.